farmergreg/vim-lastplace/README.md

 ### 2.0.0

-- center the screen when restoring the cursor position
+- Center the screen when restoring the cursor position.
-- if at the end of a file, keep as much of it on screen as possible
+- When at the end of a file, keep as much of it on screen as possible.

 ### 1.0.0

-- initial version
+- Initial version.

 ## About

 Get the latest version submit pull requests, and file bug reports on GitHub:
 - https://github.com/dietsche/vim-lastplace

 If you like this plugin, please star and rate it on these sites:

 - [GitHub](https://github.com/dietsche/vim-lastplace)
 - [Vim.org](http://www.vim.org/scripts/script.php?script_id=5090)